 Linear model: mp(milk production)= a + b*year & pop(population)= a + b*year

 On the basis of this result; In year 2020, the production of milk will be around 123.22 million tonnes with upper limit 150.40 and lower limit 96.04 million tonnes.
 Similarly human population will be around 1311.967 million with upper limit 1374.938 million and lower limit 1248.995 million.

 In set 2, now run the same model by using continuous year.In year 2020, we will have 144.2078 million tonnes with lower limit 133.2897 and upper limit 155.1259.
 Similarly human population will be around 1360.614 million with lower limit 1350.522 million and upper limit 1370.706 million.

-The Infographics shows the Exponential Growth of India in Air Transport.
+The Infographics shows the level of Air Pollution in various parts of India.